SUMIT2001GO/MovieFetch/README.md

 ### Future Improvements:
--Collaborative Filtering: In addition to content-based filtering, collaborative filtering can be implemented to improve recommendations by considering users' preferences.
+- **Collaborative Filtering**: In addition to content-based filtering, collaborative filtering can be implemented to improve recommendations by considering users' preferences.
--Better UI/UX: Enhance the user interface with more interactive and customizable options.
+- **Better UI/UX**: Enhance the user interface with more interactive and customizable options.
--User Ratings: Implement user-based ratings to personalize recommendations even further.
+- **User Ratings**: Implement user-based ratings to personalize recommendations even further.

 ### Acknowledgements:
--TMDb API: For providing the movie dataset and poster images.
+- **TMDb API**: For providing the movie dataset and poster images.
--Streamlit: For the easy-to-use framework to build the web app.
+- **Streamlit**: For the easy-to-use framework to build the web app.
--Scikit-learn: For providing the necessary tools to compute cosine similarity and handle machine learning operations.
+- **Scikit-learn**: For providing the necessary tools to compute cosine similarity and handle machine learning operations.